Hogbetsotso Za festival

 Hogbetsotso Festival is celebrated by the people of Anlo in the Volta Region of Ghana.
 The celebration starts in the month of November at...

-Often recognised as Ghana’s breadbasket and less know to tourists, Brong Ahafo is the country’s greatest agricultural region with a large acreage of food [&h...
+Often recognised as Ghana’s breadbasket and less known to tourists, Brong Ahafo is the country’s greatest agricultural region with a large acreage of food [&h...

 About the Village Surrounded on three sides by dramatic cliffs and hills (the village name is translated literally as “inside stone”), Buoyem offers visitors [&h...

-The most attractive aspects of Ghanaian cultural life are that of the colourful traditional festivals and durbars which are frequently held in all part...
+The most attractive aspects of Ghanaian cultural life are those of the colourful traditional festivals and durbars which are frequently held in all parts...

-The area of Paga gives tourists an opportunity to seea remarkably well-preserved slave camp, as well as a sacred pool where protected crocodiles can...
+The area of Paga gives tourists an opportunity to see a remarkably well-preserved slave camp, as well as a sacred pool where protected crocodiles...

 Ntonso is the homeland of adinkra cloth and the only place in Ghana where traditional adinkra is made locally from scratch.
 Ntonso is still...